-Fasting for spiritual reasons is a concept frequent in many religions such as Christianity, Buddhism and Islam.
-An entirely different approach that is becoming more and more popular is fasting to lose or maintain weight as well as other reasons, such as body cleansing.
-This subject is still controversial mostly because related studies have been conducted only on short periods of time and because the methods used for this practice are opposed to the ones used in diets.
+Fasting for spiritual reasons is a concept frequent in many religions, such as Christianity, Buddhism, and Islam.
+An entirely different approach that is becoming increasingly popular is fasting to lose or maintain weight, as well as other reasons, such as body cleansing.
+This subject is still controversial mostly because related studies have been conducted only on short periods and because the methods used for this practice are opposed to the ones used in diets.

 Fasting vs. low-calorie diets